- If you are getting the Ssl_error_rx_record_too_long, there is a problem with the HTTPS protocol.

 These versions might not be as stable, but they should have the latest fixes available, so if you’re having this problem, Beta or Nightly version might be just what you need.

 - To open the page tab shown below type the following line in the URL bar and press Enter:

 - Now press the Refresh Firefox button there.

 - Click Refresh Firefox in the confirmation window.

-- Open a new tab in Firefox, enter about:config and press Enter.
+- Open a new tab in Firefox, enter the following line in the address bar, and press Enter: